collectivemedia/modelmatrix/doc/getstarted.md

 ## #7 Create model instance by applying definition to input data

-It will calculate categorial and continuous features transformations based on shape of input data
+It will calculate categorical and continuous features transformations based on shape of input data

      bin/modelmatrix-cli instance create \
            --definition-id 1 \